perwendel/spark/README.md

         final Random random = new Random();

         // Creates a new book resource, will return the ID to the created resource
-        // author and title are sent in the post body x-www-urlencoded  e.g. author=Foo&title=Bar post("/books", (request, response) -> {
+        // author and title are sent in the post body as x-www-urlencoded values e.g. author=Foo&title=Bar
+        // you get them by using request.queryParams("valuename") post("/books", (request, response) -> {
             String author = request.queryParams("author");
             String title = request.queryParams("title");